bifurcation/expect-ct/draft-stark-expect-ct.md

 the message was received as a Known Expect-CT Host.

-The `max-age` directive is REQUIRED to be present within an "Expect-CT" header field if and only if the `enforce` directive is present.
-The `max-age` directive is meaningless if no `enforce` directive is present (i.e., if the Expect-CT policy is report-only).
-UAs MUST ignore the `max-age` directive if the `enforce` directive is not present and not cache the header.
+The `max-age` directive is REQUIRED to be present within an "Expect-CT" header field.
 The `max-age` directive is REQUIRED to have a directive value, for which the syntax (after quoted-string unescaping, if necessary) is defined in
 {{maxage-syntax}}.

 ~~~